simofleanta/Energy-Startup-Business-Case/readme.md

 In order to optimize costs, it ok to recommend a specific light bulb for larger households.
 The graphs show lower sales scores in 2018 compared to 2019, this sugggest that the use of app increase in 2019 by people having larger households.
 Although 5 rooms were not so many units but the consumption and need was high enough to compensate the previous year.
+As a startup it could be a beehive for graduates that could bring new ideas to the de development of the startup and bring new investment opportunities.

 # Product design sugesstions